 On behalf of Sparton Technology, Inc. (Sparton), S.S.
 Papadopulos & Associates, Inc. (SSP&A) is pleased to submit the subject report.
-The report presents data collected at Sparton's former Coors Road Plant during the operation of the remedial systems in 2009, and evaluations of these data to assess the performance of the systems.
-This document was prepared by SSP&A with the assistance of Metric Corporation.
+The report presents data collected at Sparton's former Coors Road Plant during the operation of the remedial systems in 2010, and evaluations of these data to assess the performance of the systems.
+This report was prepared by SSP&A; Metric Corporation (Metric) collected the data that form the basis of the report and, as in past years, Metric was responsible for the operation of the remedial systems and for other field activities during 2010.

 I certify under penalty of law that this document and all attachments were prepared under my direction and supervision in accordance with a system designed to assure that qualified personnel properly gather and evaluate the information submitted.
 Based upon my inquiry of either the person or persons who manage the system and/or the person or persons directly responsible for gathering the information, the information submitted is, to the best of my knowledge and belief, true, accurate, and complete.
-I further certify, to the best of my knowledge and belief, that this document is consistent with the applicable requirements of the Consent Decree entered among the New Mexico Environment Department, the U.S. Environmental Protection Agency, Sparton
+I further certify, to the best of my knowledge and belief, that this document is consistent with the applicable requirements of the Consent Decree entered among the New Mexico Environment Department, the U.S. Environmental Protection Agency, Sparton Technology, Inc., and others in connection with Civil Action No. CIV 97 0206 LH/JHG, United States District Court for the District of New Mexico.
+I am aware that there are significant penalties for submitting false information, including the possibility of fine and imprisonment for knowing violations.

-United States Environmental Protection Agency New Mexico Environment department June 11, 2010 Page 2
+United States Environmental Protection Agency New Mexico Environment department June 20, 2011 Page 2